juliaelena/chatter/projects/isthisacat.md

 For my matrix method (18.065) class's final project, we're trying to see how SVD compression affects a neural net's ability to correctly classify an image's subject.
 We used the cifar10 dataset to train our model, so it is currently able to identify objects of the following classes: 'airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', and 'truck'.

-A friend sent me some photos for fun, which I tested without any SVD compression... and led to amusing outcomes:
+A friend sent me some photos for fun, which I tested without any SVD compression... and provided us with amusing outcomes:

 ![Image of CatTruck1](cattruck1.jpg)